NezihCT/Clone-of-Mentor/README.md

-# Sign-up-form
-Designed by Front-End-Mentor
+This sign up form designed by Front-End-Mentor and codded by me.